ricardodeazambuja/ExecThatCell/README.md

-# Find-That-Cell
+# ExecThatCell
-Finds Jupyter (colab) notebook cells programmatically by given them a label
+Execute a Jupyter (colab) notebook cell programmatically by searching for its label